iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

     1. Perform A/B testing.
     2. Specify `user-engagement` as the reward, and `latency` and `error-rate` based objectives.
 Iter8 will find a winner by comparing versions in terms of the reward, and by validating versions in terms of the objectives.
-    3. The reward metric will by provided by New Relic and metrics used in objectives will be provided by Prometheus.
+    3. Use reward metric provided by New Relic, and use metrics used in objectives provided by Prometheus.
     4. Combine A/B testing with [progressive deployment](../../concepts/buildingblocks/#deployment-pattern).

     Assuming a winner is found, Iter8 will progressively shift the traffic towards the winner and promote it at the end as depicted below.